 - Managing medication to help ease underlying anxiety.

-- Being in close proximity to the Colorado mountains, and outside programming as much as possible.
-We are so lucky here in Colorado to have over 300 days of sunshine, and we take full advantage of the power of nature to ease anxiety with time spent in the Rocky Mountains, especially those Boulder Flatirons.
+Here in Colorado, we have over 300 days of sunshine.
+We take full advantage of the power of nature to help ease your anxiety with time spent in the Rocky Mountains, especially the spectacular Boulder Flatirons.